Hubert

 Web Components are a set of standards that allow the creation of user interface components without relying on external libraries.
 They consist of custom elements, shadow DOM, and HTML templates.
 These technologies will enable the creation of universal components that work natively in browsers, meaning they can be used independently of libraries such as React, Vue, or Angular.
 As a result, web components offer greater flexibility and interoperability between different frameworks, limited only by the browser's support for these standards

 The following technologies enable developers to create complex user interfaces with high modularity and compatibility.
-These tools allow developers to create more personalized, efficient, and functional Web applications.
+With these tools, developers can design more personalized and efficient web applications.

 Custom Elements

-Custom elements are JavaScript APIs allowing you to create and manage your DOM elements.
-They allow you to extend existing HTML tags or create entirely new ones, greatly enhancing the customization of user interfaces.
+Custom Elements are JavaScript APIs that allow you to create and manage your own DOM elements.
+They allow you to extend existing HTML tags or create entirely new ones, greatly expanding the possibilities of personalizing user interfaces.

 Shadow DOM

-Shadow DOM introduces the concept of encapsulation to the DOM, meaning that DOM elements and their styles can be isolated from the rest of the page.
-This allows each component to have its own independent environment without the risk of interference from external styles or scripts.
+Shadow DOM introduces the concept of DOM encapsulation, meaning that DOM elements and their styles can be isolated from the rest of the page.
+This allows each component to have its own independent environment, without the risk of interference from external styles or scripts.

-How do I create a simple component using this technology?
-See below for a quick guide
+How to create a simple component using this technology?
+Below you will find a short guide

 class MyComponent extends HTMLElement {